-There are many ways to process loss.
+There are many ways to process loss of a loved one.

 Natalie lost her son, Daniel, in a car accident.
 She was overwhelmed with grief and could barely function.
 For weeks, she would lay in bed and grieve for her beloved son.